 To avoid bringing roaches into your home you need to consider where things are coming from.
 If an item is from another house, does that house have a roach problem?
 If your answer is yes, it’s best to avoid that item entirely.
 If you don’t have a choice or you are determined to bring the item into your home, inspect it very thoroughly.
 Inspecting it helps greatly, but it is not guaranteed.
 This is mainly due to the small sizes of roaches and their ability to squeeze and hide in very tight smalls.

 One thing you can do is is quarantine the item first before bringing it into your home.A garage will work great for this.
 Surround the item with one of the best roach killer ever, boric acid, and create a barrier.
 Put out some bait behind the barrier to lure them out and force them to walk through it.
+Instead of using plain bits and pieces of food for bait, you can even encircle the quarantine area with roach bait (I like this one from Advion).
+These things have a powerful bait mixed in with a powerful poison.
 Just quarantine the item for as long as you can at least a month is ideal and you will greatly reduce the chances introducing roaches to your home.
 Before doing this, learn avoid the mistakes to make when applying this boric acid roaches treatment.

 If you’ve spotted a few, or even just one then there’s a good chance there are much more of them hidden from your eyes.
 You can set cockroach traps to get an idea of how bad it is and then treat it yourself once you learn how to get rid of cockroaches.
 Or just call an exterminator and fix the problem quickly.
 Don’t wait and let them multiply or else you will end up losing up to thousands of dollars for exterminator fees and costly repairs from damages caused by the roaches.
 Don’t panic if you’ve found roaches in house because you can kick them out.